 There will be four large Valheim updates, plus more modes and plans on the way, alongside smaller patch notes to balance the game and fix bugs.

-The roadmap will return much smaller, with the planned Hearth and Home update and Mistlands to follow.
 Here’s what to expect from each major Valheim update.

 - Hearth and Home – homebuilding and cooking